 Have you ever wondered what retirees do all day?
 Actually, Retirees and 3- year- olds have a lot in common.
 My Little Dude & I embarked on an adventure into the life of retirees.
 We took a break from the cold, snowy weather of Philly and thawed out in beautiful Florida for 3- weeks.
 We stayed with my lovely.
 Retired.
 Parents.

 What do retirees do all day?
-This is a question I pondered as I ventured down to this southern state.
+I mean every retired person knows you want to make the most of your retirement… This is a question I pondered as I ventured down to this southern state.
 I know my life was focused on this 3-year-old and the challenge of trying to remember to cover the basics for myself- food, water, and caffeine.
-As the temperature dropped and indoor activities took precedence, the idea of a retired life with a 3 year- old seemed so distant that it would require a Flex Capacitor – thankfully air travel brought my 3-year-old and myself to the land of retirees.
+As the temperature dropped and indoor activities took precedence, the idea of retired life with a 3 year- old seemed so distant that it would require a Flex Capacitor – thankfully air travel brought my 3-year-old and me to the land of retirees.
+With this being said, whether someone has a 3-year-old or not, it is all about being able to prioritize life during retirement.
+If this isn’t done, life can start to get a little boring.
+For anyone in this situation, it may be worth looking at these retirement tips for some guidance.

 During my trip to this distant land, I found 3-year-olds and retirees have a lot in common.